-As bees and beekeeping decline in South Africa, it will mean that more jobs will be lost in agriculture, as farmers get smaller harvests from under pollination, and the price of food will continue to rise alarmingly as demand rises.
+As beekeeping declines in South Africa, it will mean that more jobs will be lost in agriculture, as farmers get smaller harvests from under-pollination, and the price of food will continue to rise alarmingly as demand increases.
 Are you part of the solution to this conundrum?

 How to start beekeeping is an evergreen favourite page at this site.